 Not only is a wrongful death case shrouded with emotional toll, but it is also accompanied with medical bills and funeral costs.
 Often the spouse and children suffer a substantial loss of income source for the household due to the wrongful death.

-If you are suffering from the aftershock of the wrongful death of a loved one, it may come as some consolation to know that the injury lawyers at ChancoSchiffer, P.C. are ready to litigate for you.
-Our auto accident lawyers are familiar with causes of these accidents, the insurance companies frequently involved and how to maximize the recovery in each circumstance.
+If you are suffering from the aftershock of the wrongful death of a loved one, it may come as some consolation to know that the Atlanta lawyers at ChancoSchiffer P.C. are ready to litigate for you.
+Our Atlanta auto accident lawyers are familiar with causes of these accidents, the insurance companies frequently involved and how to maximize the recovery in each circumstance.

 If the decedent has no spouse or minor children, the parents may file a wrongful death claim.
 If the decedent has no surviving parents, then the administrator of the estate may file a wrongful death claim on behalf of the beneficiaries outlined in the estate plan.